 Confidence-Building + Problem-Solving Skills = Student Success

-Designed as companions to the grade-specific JUMP Math Assessment & Practice (AP) Books and Teacher's Guides, the Confidence Building Units (formerly called the Introductory Units) are designed to capture the attention and focus of all children.
+Designed as companions to the grade-specific Teacher Resources and Assessment & Practice (AP) Books, the Confidence Building Units are designed to capture the attention and focus of all children.
 By starting with this set of student AP Book companions and their accompanying , teachers can train their students' attention, increase their focus, and convince students that they can be good at mathematics.
 Students also learn how to identify and apply rules, and to extend chains of inference.

 NOTE: All documents should be printed at Actual Size, not to Fit.
 This will ensure that images are accurately sized.

 To date we have developed the following downloadable Confidence Building Units:

 |Fractions Challenge - Level B and Addition with Big Numbers Challenge - Level B|

 Note: There is a combined Teacher's Manual for the Levels C and D Confidence Building Units.
 To download the Levels B and D Confidence Building Units in French, click here.

 These units should only be used for one to two weeks as a confidence-builder, before digging into the curriculum-aligned lesson plans in our Teacher Resources.
 The Teacher's Manual for the unit contains an essay that explains the design of the unit.

 We have gathered a good deal of anecdotal evidence that weaker students make important gains in a number of areas, including: